 How you transmit the PO matters.
 Each channel has trade-offs.

 - Email (PDF or inline).
-Most common for SMBs.
-Universal, but unstructured — the supplier types your PO into their system manually, and 1–3% of orders have transcription errors.
-Modern systems read confirmation replies automatically.
+Common for recurring supplier relationships.
+Universal, but unstructured — the supplier may type your PO into their system manually, which creates transcription risk.
+Modern systems can read confirmation replies into a reviewable order update.

 - EDI (X12 850).
-The B2B standard.
+A common B2B standard.
 Suppliers parse it programmatically.
 Best for high-volume relationships.
-Setup is non-trivial but the error rate is near zero.
+Setup is non-trivial, but it reduces manual re-entry compared with freeform email.

 - Supplier portal.
 The supplier's website.
 Works fine for one supplier.
 Painful when you have twenty.

 - WhatsApp.
-Increasingly common in SMB B2B, especially Latin America and parts of Asia.
+Increasingly common in B2B supplier communication, especially Latin America and parts of Asia.
 Modern systems format POs as structured WhatsApp messages.

 - Phone or fax.
 Still alive.
 Don't use them as your primary channel; you have no audit trail.